 On the Other Side of the Coin

 While many are happy to see traditional spend ramping up, one has to acknowledge the confusion regarding the defining lines of traditional and digital.
 For example, is it traditional or digital when we watch TV on Hulu, read newspapers on an iPad or listen to the radio on a phone?
-As media planners, we still use the “traditional” and “digital” terminology largely because the market still talks in this lexicon.
+As media planners for full-service marketing agencies, we still use the “traditional” and “digital” terminology largely because the market still talks in this lexicon.
 But the reality is that we have moved on to thinking about channels in terms of the strategies and messaging we are planning.

 What we typically refer to as “traditional” might be better defined as those channels that deliver one-way communication, like radio, billboard, TV and print.
 And what we typically refer to as “digital” might be channels that encourage two-way conversations and invite engagement.
 The term “tradigital” is used when referring to traditional media that now offers digital components—for example, print publications offering digital editions and web banners.
 Digital audio, OTT or the mobile app affiliated with a local TV station would also be considered “tradigital.”